How to Write Introductions for Business Documents?

 While there are many ways to structure business documents, one framework stands out for its simplicity and effectiveness: the Situation-Complication-Solution (SCS) framework.
 This method is widely used in consulting firms and can be adapted for various types of documents, from reports to memos to proposals.

-The SCS framework is straightforward but powerful.
+The SCS framework is simple but effective.
 It consists of three parts: the situation, the complication, and the solution.
-Let's break down each component!
+Let's look at each component.

 1 Situation